ketthuc1708/Facebook-AccountKit-Tutorial/README.md

     }

 ```
 Here we check the loginResult object state, give some useful feedback in case of error or canceled login and we move to the ProfileActivity only if the user could succesfully login.
 Now run your project and make sure everything works, you can test with your email and your phone number.
-When you try email login with your email address, you recieve and new email message that verifies you and gets you back to the profile acitivity once you're verified, When you try phone login with your phone number, you get a new SMS message with the verification code. once you enter that code in your app you're verified and move to the profile acitivity.
+When you try email login with your email address, you recieve and new email message that verifies you and gets you back to the profile acitivity once you're verified, When you try phone login with your phone number, you get a new SMS message with the verification code, once you enter that code in your app you're verified and move to the profile acitivity.

 **Note for Email Login:** If you're logged in to the facebook mobile app in your device and your account is associated with a verified phone number, when you test your code you'll notice that you're moved directly to the profile activity without any SMS verification.
 This is called instant verification. see https://developers.facebook.com/docs/accountkit/overview/#instantverification

 Now the Profile Activity is protected by the login process but it doesn't show anything useful.
-It doesn't show some useful information about the currently logged in user and what about logout?
+It doesn't show any information about the currently logged in user and what about logout?
 Let's fix that.

 Change ProfileActivity layout